emilioziniades/flatland/README.md

 - [Ganache-CLI](https://www.trufflesuite.com/docs/ganache/overview) - Local blockchain for testing purposes.

 - [Solidity](https://docs.soliditylang.org/en/v0.8.2/) - Smart contract programming language, compiles to the Ethereum Virtual Machine (EVM).
 [Crypto Zombies](https://cryptozombies.io/) is a good starting point for learning solidity.

-## Contributing

-Go ahead and have a look at the open issues.
-Clone the repo following the instructions above and try to fix the bug / implement the functionality.
-Create a pull request and link it to the issue that your pull request addresses.

 ## Bug / Feature Request